mvaganov/self/RESUME.md

   - Lab work as start-to-finish programming projects.
 They Must Write Code.
   - Comparing academic and professional programming processes
   - Agile and agile (small-a) development, favoring the small-a
-  - Joy-of-discovery and character-building-pain-of-debugging are important
+  - Joy-of-discovery and importance of character-building-frustration from debugging
 * Faculty guide and mentor for game development clubs
 * Promoted from Adjunct to "Associate" Professor (full-time faculty) Apr.
 2008
 * Voluntarily adjusted to "Visiting Professor" (part-time faculty) Aug.
 2013